 You are here: Home > Things to Do > Townend

 Townend is a cosy farmhouse near Windermere brimming with character.
-Once home to the Browne family, who lived in the house for over 400 years, the house is now open to the public and full of original objects from the Browne’s time here.
+It was home to the Browne family for over 400 years.

 The last George Browne to live at Townend was a sheep and dairy farmer, gardener and keen wood carver.
 His passion for the craft is shown throughout the house in the intricately carved furniture, and it is this that gives the house much of its charm and adds to the interesting history – George often added years to a piece by putting older dates and initials on his designs to make them look more old-fashioned and to blend them in with the other furniture in the house.